 When an Official is assisting a player all spectators should stay at least 25 yards away and should not get involved in the conversation.
 Spectators will be brought into a situation only if asked by the Official.

 Spectators should not confront Officials.
 If a spectator has a question, or information, for an Official it should be done away from the players and in a calmly manner.

 Spectators are NOT encouraged to give information on the Rules to players because frequently the information is incorrect and/or Rule 8 (Advice) is breached.
 Violation of the Rules will typically lead to a penalty for the player(s) involved.
-For additional information please carefully read Rule 8, and the Decisions on the Rules of Golf under Rule 8.
+For additional information please carefully read Rule 10.2, and the Interpretations on the Rules of Golf under Rule 10.2.